Giov3ss/PowerProtein/README.md

    - Name(CharField): The name of the user who submitted the review.
    - Featured Image(ImageField):  An optional image associated with the review.
    - Created On(DateTimeField): The date and time when the blog post was created.
-   - Service Review(TextField): The text content of the review, allowinf users to share their experiences with us.
+   - Service Review(TextField): The text content of the review, allowing users to share their experiences with us.
    - Service Rating(IntegerField): The rating assigned to the service, ranging from 1 to 5.
    - Approved(BooleanField): Indicates whether the review has been approved.
    - Carousel Review(BooleanField): Indicates whether the review should be featured in a carousel.